 Instructions

-- In a double boiler, combine the chocolate and the remaining 3/4 cup butter.
+- In a double boiler, combine the 3/4 cup butter and the chocolate.
 Heat until melted and combined.
-Alternately, place in a microwave safe bowl and microwave in 30 second intervals until they are melted and combined.
-Whisk in the granulated sugar, cocoa, and 1 cup of remaining brown sugar.
-Whisk in the eggs one at a time.
-Add in the vanilla, salt and remaining 3/4 cup of flour.
-Pour the mixture into the prepared pie crust.
+Alternately, place in a microwave safe bowl and microwave in 30 second intervals until they are melted and combined.3/4 cup unsalted butter, 3 oz unsweetened baking chocolate

 - Take the peanut butter topping from the freezer and crumble over the top of the chocolate layer.